redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 This program needs to account for a fundamental collision of concepts:

 1. The basic unit of data processed by the SHA256 algorithm is an uninterpreted sequence of 32 bits (I.E. raw binary)
+1. WebAssembly only has numeric data types

+And here's where we experience the collision of concepts.

-1. WebAssembly only has numeric data types; therefore, like it or not, when you read data from memory, that data will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
+Like it or not, when WebAssembly reads an `i32` value from memory, that data will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
 (Almost all processors nowadays are little-endian)

 For example, if you call `(i32.load (local.get $some_offset))`, WebAssembly uses the following train of thought: